Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-facilities.md

 Scenario: Alert when seating capacity is full

-  Given : Seating meant for visitors alone, entry-card issuer sensor type, visitors-exit log maintained.
+  Given : Seating meant for visitors alone, entry-card issuer sensor type, visitors-exit log maintained. compute present count using entry and exit logs and check with maximum seat capacity.
+Maximum city capacity filled.

   When : every 15 minutes.

-  Then : compute present count using entry and exit logs and check with maximum seat capacity.
-If exceeds, trigger an alert.
+  Then : trigger an alert.